On a general matrix-valued unbalanced optimal transport problem: Geometric properties and Riemannian interpretation

-\end{proposition} The above proposition is an analogue to the fundamental geometric fact that minimizing the energy of a parametric curve is the same as minimizing its length with an additional constraint that the speed is constant in time.
-The proof of Proposition \ref{thm:geodesic_space} is established via the standard reparameterization technique \cite{ambrosio2008gradient}.
-We provide it in Appendix \ref{app_B} for the sake of completeness.
-Based on Proposition \ref{thm:geodesic_space} and the results established in the previous sections, we have the following fundamental result that summarizes some basic properties of the distance function ${\rm WB}_{\Lad}(\dd,\dd)$.
+The proof is provided in Appendix \ref{app_B} for completeness.
+The above lemma is an analog of a well-known geometric fact that minimizing the energy of a parametric curve is the same as minimizing its length with constant-speed constraint \cite{flaherty2013riemannian}.
+The following result summarizes some fundamental properties of $(\M(\Omega,\S^n_+), {\rm WB}_{\Lad})$.